What is ACT?

 ACT therapy encourages clients to be psychologically present - making a conscious effort to connect with whatever is happening in the here and now.
 Enabling individuals to experience the world more directly is thought to make their behaviour and thoughts more flexible.
 This is to ensure their actions are more consistent with their personal values.
 Language (both written and verbal) is often used as a tool for individuals to describe current events, rather than predicting and judging them.

 The observing self

-Values are the chosen qualities that individuals live by, and they are essential to the development of ACT therapy goals.
-A variety of exercises are used to help clients choose a life direction in various domains, such as family and career, and the realisation of these typically comes from an individual's ability to follow through the processes of acceptance, defusion and contacting the present moment.
+Values are the chosen qualities that individuals live by, and they are essential to the development of ACT goals.
+A variety of exercises are used to help clients choose a life direction in various domains, such as family and career.
+The realisation of these typically comes from an individual's ability to follow through the processes of acceptance, defusion and contacting the present moment.

 Acceptance and commitment therapy can be beneficial for a wide range of individuals.
-The empowering message of the approach - to alter the function rather than the existence of unpleasant thoughts and feelings - makes it particularly useful in helping clients to cope with problems such as anxiety, depression, obsessive compulsive disorders, trauma, substance abuse, eating disorders and even psychotic symptoms.
+The empowering message of the approach, to alter the function rather than the existence of unpleasant thoughts and feelings, makes it particularly useful in helping a range of clients.

 Issues that are often looked at within ACT include:

 The mindfulness elements of ACT therapy also make it effective for helping individuals to improve their athletic or business performance.
 In many models of coaching and therapy, mindfulness tends to be taught through meditation, yet ACT employs a range of tools to teach mindfulness strategies.
 This makes it a more appealing approach for those who want to quickly and easily master mindfulness without having to meditate.

 If you think this type of therapy may work for you, speaking to a counsellor who offers ACT should be your next step.
 This way you can ask any further questions you may have and gain a clearer understanding of how the therapy could help you.